WilliamChao/Syphon-Framework/README.md

+This is a very simple repo, with some minor modifications to provide compatible code with both Legacy and Core Profile OpenGL

 Syphon is an open source Mac OS X technology that allows applications to share video and still images with one another in realtime.

 See http://syphon.v002.info for more information.